Matk1p/100-days-of-code-python/README.md

 Joined a [course](https://www.udemy.com/share/103IHM3@cFbbuYKINZHTJVUnRYxrdze47-9i4QwDvhjjM5wCMP4zwEJcK7UoFJF-wanrmAtC-A==/) with Angela Yu as she goes through the coding concepts using python.

 During lessons, there are daily assignments for the concepts being taught.
 The assignments are all done through coding rooms.

+These are the reflections I have for each and every lesson

 ### Day 1:
 info [here](D1/Day1.md)